kaegeh/DPI911-Project/Exfiltration/Data Transfer Size Limits - T1030/README.md

 - ls -l

 ## Splunk Filter
-NOTE This filter is specific and relates to the specific attack technique itself.
+NOTE: This filter is specific and relates to the specific attack technique itself.

 host="DESKTOP-H25LQ8L" * dd.exe *